Athenæum (Das Deutsche Haus): History

 In the 19th century, many German immigrants made their home in Indiana.
 A majority of these immigrants, called Forty-Eighters, relocated to the United States following the failed Revolutions of 1848 in the German states.
 These immigrants quickly formed musical, political, and social clubs after the German idea of club life, including the Männerchor, Turnverein, and Liederkranz.
 Many of these immigrants believed in the philosophy of Friedrich Ludwig Jahn.
-In 1892, to preserve their German heritage, the German clubs formed the Sozialer Turnverein Aktiengesellschaft (German: Social Gymnastics Association), an association to finance the building of a clubhouse.
+In 1892, to preserve their German heritage, the German clubs formed the Sozialer Turnverein Aktiengesellschaft (German: Social Gymnastics Association Inc.), an association to finance the building of a clubhouse.
 The clubhouse was built as a house of culture for the mind and body.
 All the German clubs would be united under a single roof.

 For a cost of $32,000, two lots were purchased at the corner of Michigan and New Jersey streets.
 A German neighborhood called Lockerbie Square, also known as Germantown, surrounded the clubhouse.
 Construction of the East Wing began in May 1893, and was finished in 1894.
 The West Wing construction started in 1897 and was completed in 1898.
 German American architects Bernard Vonnegut Sr. (grandfather of Indianapolis novelist Kurt Vonnegut) and Arthur Bohn designed both wings.
 It was called Das Deutsche Haus and hosted many organizations, including the German-American Veterans Society, the German-American School Society, the Socialer Turnverein Women's Club, the German Ladies' Aid Society, and the Turner Building and Savings Association.
 There were 500 members by 1896.

 In 1897, the Musikverein (Music Society) was founded at Das Deutsche Haus; it included a 60-piece orchestra, a male choir, and a mixed choir.
 The Athenaeum Orchestra is now the oldest orchestra in Indianapolis.

 In 1907, Das Deutsche Haus agreed to house the Normal College of the American Gymnastic Union in its east wing.
 The normal school trained physical education teachers for schools across the country.
 Indiana University incorporated the school in 1941 as a department of the School of Health, Physical Education, and Recreation.
 It claims to be the oldest school of physical education in the United States.

 With the anti-German sentiments of World War I, the clubhouse renamed itself the Athenæum.
 Today, the Athenaeum is operated by the nonprofit Athenaeum Foundation.